-In order to document successful progression of technical knowledge, either a research paper summarizing internship projects or a technical literature review relevant to the internship is submitted each term a student is registered for internship credit.
-Term paper requirements are provided by the instructor of record (typically the track lead) for internship credits.
+To document successful progression of technical knowledge, either a research paper summarizing internship projects or a technical literature review relevant to the internship is submitted each term a student is registered for internship credit.
+Term paper requirements are provided by the instructor of record (typically the track director) for internship credits.
 Internship credits are taken Pass/No Pass.
 Failure to meet term paper requirements may lead to a "No Pass" for the term.
 Papers that describe work conducted during an internship may have to be approved by the company's legal department prior to submission.
-Students should be proactive in understanding the timeline for managerial approval and proactively working with the instructor if an issue arises.
+Students should be proactive in understanding the timeline for managerial approval and consult with the instructor if an issue arises.